markcfleming1990/Team_Profile_Generator/README.md

 - [Tests](#tests)
 - [Questions](#questions)
 ## Installation
-💾 npm i inquirer
+💾 Clone the repository then Download Node using"npm i" in the command line, followed by the inquirer and Jest modules.
 ## Usage
-💻 To allow business to organize staffing of multiple locations
+💻 quickly generate team profiles
 ## License
 ![badge](https://img.shields.io/badge/license-MIT-brightgreen)
 <br />
 This application is covered by the MIT license.
 ## Contributing
-👪 Mark Fleming
+👪 Please follow installation directions
 ## Tests
-✏️ Yes
+✏️ Run "npm test"
 ## Questions
-✋ contact me @ markcfleming1990@gmail.com<br />
+✋ Please contact me with any questions @ markcfleming1990@gmail.com<br />
 <br />
 :octocat: Find me on GitHub: [markcfleming1990](https://github.com/markcfleming1990)<br />
 <br />
 ✉️ Email me with any questions: markcfleming1990@gmail.com<br /><br />

 _This README was generated with ❤️ by [README-generator](https://github.com/markcfleming1990/README-generator) 🔥🔥🔥_